f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

    DNS Name                          private.lab.f5demos.internal
    Site                              system/student-awsnet
    ================================= =====

+**Your Origin Server configuration should look similar to the configuration below**

 .. image:: _static/lab3-appworld2025-task1-originserver.png

 Click on "Apply" to return to the previous screen.

 #.
-Below the "Origin Servers" section fill in the Port information
+Below the "Origin Servers" section fill in the Origin Server Port information

    ================================= =====
    Variable                          Value